The Short LRRP

 Just as planned, the platoon stopped at approximately 0900 hrs. for a break.
 The place where we stopped had very heavy foliage to our left and a group of trees along a small river to our right.
 All of us who were going on the LRRP sat on the right side of the route we were taking.
 Just before the platoon was going to resume on the search and destroy mission, the LRRP team was instructed to take cover in the short foliage and trees to our right so we could not be seen if any enemy troops were observing us.
 As the remainder of the platoon got up and resumed the mission, the six members of the LRRP team held our position for several minutes until the platoon was totally out of sight and hearing range.

 About this time, the remainder of the platoon arrived back at our location to provide us with any support we may have needed.
 As it turned out, we apparently walked up to a couple of VC messengers who were either asleep or trying to avoid contact with us.
-When we noticed them, one of the enemy soldiers tried to fire his Chicom rifle, but it jammed.
+When West noticed them, one of the enemy soldiers tried to fire his Chicom rifle, but it jammed.
 Since they saw us before we saw them, we would have had two or three KIA/WIA, including me, if the rifle had fired correctly.
 Since we had been detected and lost our cover of secrecy, we rejoined the platoon and went on the search and destroy mission scheduled for that day.

 We again waited about ten minutes until the platoon was out of sight before we got up and started toward our destination, which was about 3 klicks away.
 We crossed the small river where we had encountered the VC couriers the previous day without incident.
 We then had to continue on a route that would provide us with foliage and trees for cover so we would not be detected by enemy soldiers before we arrived at the recon location.
 The day was very hot, in excess of 102 degrees, with no clouds and very little to no breeze to cool us off.

 When we arrived at our destination, we noticed that there were no trees on the hill where we were assigned to set up for our recon mission.
 As a result, we had to sit in the hot sun with little to no shade the entire day.
 I had four canteens full of water when we stated on the mission and I had drunk three of them, and part of the fourth before nightfall.
 I was still very thirsty when I went to sleep.
 My mouth was very dry when I was awoken to pull my first guard shift, so I drank about half of the water left in my canteen.
 I was still very thirsty, but I knew I had to conserve some of my water because we had no way to get to any source of water before daybreak.
 My mouth was very dry and I was very thirsty when I was awoken for my next guard shift, and I drank the last of my water before the shift was over.
-I just could not quench my thirst, so I asked the guy sharing my foxhole and guard duty if I could have a swig of his water.
+I just could not quench my thirst, so I asked Larry Nunn, the guy sharing my foxhole and guard duty, if I could have a swig of his water.
 He reluctantly let me have a couple of swigs because he was also thirsty, and he had conserved his water a lot better than me.
 Now, I was out of water and had no way to get another drink until we could find a stream after daybreak.

 A while after daybreak, we were informed on the radio that a chopper would be sent out to pick us up within an hour.
 I was still extremely hot and thirsty, and I knew that it would be an hour or so before I could get a drink of water.
 After sitting there suffering for what seemed to be an eternity, we heard the chopper coming to pick us up.
 As soon as I got into the chopper, I asked the door gunner if I could have a swig of his water.
 He told me that he had no water, but we would have plenty very soon because we were being airlifted to LZ Geronimo.